adrianbienias/osems-docs/docs/00-intro.md

 OSEMS is free, but you need to host it somewhere and use SMTP server of your choice.

-For SMTP the best option (in my opinion) is [Amazon SES](https://aws.amazon.com/ses/) that offers sending emails for as low as $0.10 per 1000 outbound emails (you pay only for what you send).
+For SMTP the best option (in my opinion) is [Amazon SES](https://aws.amazon.com/ses/).
+They offer sending emails for as low as $0.10 per 1000 outbound emails (you pay only for what you send).

-Besides that, storing millions of emails on your lists can costs you totally nothing if you decide to use [PlanetScale](https://planetscale.com/pricing) Hobby plan (5 GB database).

-The only fixed cost is a hosting that you need to use in order to have this app up and running.
-I recommend [DigitalOcean](https://www.digitalocean.com/products/app-platform?refcode=80e257abf861) App Platform which can cost you $5/month.

 ## Bugs and features